 Glutamate is a chemical messenger in the brain that plays a crucial role in learning and memory.
-It also helps regulate mood.
+It also functions to regulate mood.

 Abnormal glutamate levels